GuilhermeM/cxl-calculator/docs/README.md

     2.  **Dynamic Z-Scores:**
         -   **Z-alpha (from Confidence):** The Z-score corresponding to the desired confidence level.
         -   **Z-beta (from Power):** The Z-score corresponding to the desired statistical power.
-        -   These are calculated dynamically using an **Inverse Normal Cumulative Distribution Function** approximation, allowing users to input custom values.
+        -   These are calculated dynamically using the `standardNormalInverseCdf` function, allowing users to input custom values.
     3.  **MDE Calculation:** The MDE is calculated for test durations from 1 to 6 weeks.
 The formula uses the Z-scores, the baseline conversion rate, and the sample size for the given duration (where `Sample Size per Variation = (Weekly Traffic * Weeks) / 2`).
 The key takeaway is that MDE decreases as sample size (duration) increases.